 - 1. Students are not allowed in the Lab without a faculty member present. - 2.
-No CELL PHONES, LAPTOPS, TABLETS, IPODS OR other electronic and/or recording devices are allowed in the Lab or Classroom. - 3.
+No CELL PHONES, LAPTOPS, TABLETS, IPODS OR other electronic and/or recording devices are allowed in the Lab or Classroom.
+Cell phones can be excepted if the student is using it to scan the ASN Virtual Hospital QR Code to document time spent in the lab and the purpose whether it is for skill demonstration, check-off, virtual hospital, or practice.
+Cell phones will be kept on silent and any use noted other than to scan in or out of the virtual hospital will result in a student conference form and the student being sent home for the day. - 3.
 Consent forms to be photographed and videotaped will be obtained prior to admittance into the center. - 4.
 Students will receive an orientation to simulators/equipment from clinical instructor. - 5.
 Arrive and leave lab according to scheduled times and at faculty instruction. - 6.
 All students participating in an Open Lab are required to complete log-in book. - 7.
 No food or drink in the lab. - 8.
 Dispose of trash into receptacles. - 9.
 Do not move chairs and other items to alternate places.
-All users are to leave the lab organized and clean. - 10.
+All users are to leave the lab organized and clean - 10.
 The lab is considered a clinical setting.
 Students are expected to exhibit professional behavior at all times such as (but not limited to: no loud talking, chewing gum, inappropriate language). - 11.
 No students in the Nursing Station or Supply Room unless specifically instructed by faculty. - 12.
 Use only area/room(s), supplies & equipment specified by faculty may be utilized. - 13.
 Do not touch any computer, simulator control box or other electronic equipment unless instructed to do so.
 Students are not allowed to turn simulators on, off or to utilize software/instructor workstations. - 14.
 No equipment or supplies should leave the lab unless it is properly checked out.
 All needles, medication kits, intravenous supplies, etc. may not leave the lab areas as a safety measure for students. - 15.
-Please report any damage to equipment or operating problems to the faculty present. - 16.
-Failure to adhere to rules will result in student being asked to leave.
+Please report any damage to equipment or operating problems to the faculty present.

+16. Failure to adhere to rules will result in student being asked to leave.
 Student must attend a Student Conference with faculty and will not be allowed to participate in lab experience until given permission.